More on Finsemble Motivations

 Why not build directly on Chromium/Electron/OpenFin?

 The effort to build applications from scratch on new, “green field” technology is enormous.
 Feature building and data integration rightly dominate developer resources, leaving minimal resources for developing fundamental architecture.
 This dynamic results in applications that deliver only rudimentary UX.
 For instance, it is easy for a developer to “spawn” a new window but extremely complicated to maintain the position and internal state of that window between sessions.
-The “multi-window” requirement is checked but user experience hasn’t really improved over single-window browser apps.
+The “multi-window” requirement is checked but user experience has not really improved over single-window browser apps.

 Who needs Finsemble?